chainpoint/chainpoint-core/DEV_README.md

 The Chainpoint Network's blockchain is based around the Tendermint blockchain library, a Byzantine Fault Tolerant (BFT) peer-to-peer consensus layer.
 Tendermint allows anyone to interact with a self-generated Tendermint blockchain using an Application-BlockChain Interface (ABCI) app written in Go.

-This service module encompasses a Tendermint Core, Chainpoint ABCI app, LND, and various submodules for connecting to C_Level_DB.
+The binary encompasses a Tendermint Core, Chainpoint ABCI app, LND, and various submodules for connecting to C_Level_DB, all running in separate threads.

 ## Operation Modes